Hibs' Boyle forced out of Australia finals squad

 Boyle had flown to Qatar for further treatment from Australia's medical team but was forced to withdraw from the 26-man squad on Saturday night.

-The winger had picked up his injury in a 3-0 Scottish Premiership win over St Mirren in which he opened the scoring from the penalty spot - his fourth of the season.
+The winger had picked up his injury in a 3-0 Scottish Premiership win over St Mirren in which he opened the scoring from the penalty spot - his fifth of the season.

 Boyle had returned for a second spell with Hibs in August 2021 after suffering relegation after six months in the Saudi Arabian top flight with Al Faisaly.